 - PREP THE JALAPENOS- (I recommend using rubber gloves when handling) Cut off the top of the jalapenos and remove the veins and seeds from half of the jalapenos.
 The veins and seeds are where more of the heat comes from and I have found that the perfect balance of heat and sweet in the jam comes from leaving the seeds and veins in half of them.

-- PREP THE BELL PEPPERS- You can really use whatever color of bell peppers you have on hand but I like the color and taste that one green and one red gives to the jam.
+- PREP THE BELL PEPPERS- You can really use whatever color of bell peppers you have on hand but I like the color and taste that one orange and one red gives to the jam.
 Remove the stems and center.
 You can leave the veins but I like to cut mine out.
 Then roughly chop into large chunks since you’ll be pulsing them in the food processor.

 - FINELY CHOP PEPPERS- You can do this by hand but it will take a while.
 I recommend pulsing the jalapenos and peppers together in a food processor or blender.
 Pulse until finely chopped.